jhudsl/tidyversecourse/docs/04-dataviz.md

 ![`guides()` allows us to change the legend title](images/gslides/222.png)

-This `guides()` function, as well as the `guides_*` functions also allow us to modify legends even further.
+This `guides()` function, as well as the `guides_*` functions allow us to modify legends even further.

-Thisis especially useful if you have many colors in your legend and you want to control how the legend is displayed in terms of the number of columns and rows using `ncol` and `nrow` respectively.
+This is especially useful if you have many colors in your legend and you want to control how the legend is displayed in terms of the number of columns and rows using `ncol` and `nrow` respectively.

 ```r